A new champion among partner LLMs for DGX Spark? Comparing Qwen3.6-35B-A3B-NVFP4 in two quantized versions

 --enable-prefix-caching --trust-remote-code

-| Model | Configuration | Footprint | Bare single | MTP single |
+| Model | Configuration | Footprint | Bare Single | MTP Single |

 |---|---|---|---|---|

-| Qwen3.6-35B-A3B (NVIDIA version) | MoE (Active 3B) | ~23GB | 76.66 | 108.30 |
+| Qwen3.6-35B-A3B (NVIDIA) | MoE (Active 3B) | ~23GB | 76.66 | 108.30 |

-| Gemma 4 26B-A4B | MoE (Active 3.8B) | ~18GB | 30.19 | 62.36 (external) |
+| Gemma 4 26B-A4B | MoE (Active 3.8B) | ~18GB | 30.19 | 62.36 (ext.) |

-| Nemotron 3 Nano 30B-A3B | MoE (Active 3B) | ~21GB | 61.15 | Not supported |
+| Nemotron 3 Nano 30B-A3B | MoE (Active 3B) | ~21GB | 61.15 | N/A |

 | Qwen3.6-27B-NVFP4 | dense-hybrid 27B | ~20GB | 12.43 | 28.91 |